YahnisElsts/wp-update-server/README.md

 2. Make the `cache` and `logs` subdirectories writable by PHP.
 3. Create a Zip archive of your plugin directory.
 The name of the archive must be the same as the name of the directory + ".zip".
 4. Copy the Zip file to the `packages` subdirectory.
 5. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` in your browser.
-You should see a JSON document containing various details of your plugin (name, version and so on).
+You should see a JSON document containing various information about your plugin (name, version, description and so on).

 **Tip:** Use the JSONView extension ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/10869/),  [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)) to pretty-print JSON in the browser.